KieranL/Winnipeg-Transit-Plus/index.md

-# Winnipeg Transit +
+# Easy Transit Winnipeg
-Privacy Policy
+## Privacy Policy

-built the Winnipeg Transit + app as an Ad Supported app.
+I built the Easy Transit Winnipeg app as an Ad Supported app.
 This SERVICE is provided by at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.